 Miniature Pinscher Care

-The Min Pin has erect ears that may be cropped, and a tail that may be docked.
+The Min Pin has erect ears that may be cropped and a tail that may be docked.
 Its coat is smooth, shiny, and very short.
-The Min Pins requires no more than basic grooming care.
+The Min Pin requires no more than basic grooming care.
 Its coat should be brushed weekly or more to maintain a healthy, shiny appearance.
 The breed tends to shed at a relatively low rate.

 Min Pins are very active, energetic dogs that need plenty of exercise.
-The breed is generally fearless and bold, often called the "King of the Toys."
+The breed is generally fearless and bold.
 Proper training is an absolute must with this breed.
 The Min Pin is quite smart and tends to respond very well to training.
 Without effective training, the breed can also become stubborn and unruly.
 Either way, the Min Pin can be considered quite the character, so expect to be entertained by its antics.

 The Min Pin's lively attitude and dynamic personality make it a great companion for the right home.
 With appropriate socialization, Min Pins may be able to get along well with children if raised with them.
 Though the Min Pin can be an affectionate companion, this is no lap dog.
 The breed does best in an active but attentive household.